benjaminlread/blr-sandbox/research.md

 + "Property Rights and Homeowner Activism in New Neighborhoods," in Li Zhang and Aihwa Ong, eds., <U>Privatizing China: Socialism from Afar</U> (Ithaca, N.Y.: Cornell University Press, 2008), pp. 41-56 [[pdf](../publications/ReadBenjaminL_2008_PropertyRightsHomeownerActivism.pdf)]
 + "Inadvertent Political Reform via Private Associations: Assessing Homeowners' Groups in New Neighborhoods," in Elizabeth J. Perry and Merle Goldman, eds., <U>Grassroots Political Reform in Contemporary China</U> (Cambridge, Mass.: Harvard University Press, 2007), pp. 149-173 [[pdf](../publications/ReadBenjaminL_2007_InadvertentPoliticalReform.pdf)]
 + "Democratizing the Neighborhood?
 New Private Housing and Homeowner Self-Organization in Urban China," <U>The China Journal</U>, Issue 49 (January 2003), pp. 31-59 [[pdf](../publications/ReadBenjaminL_2003_ChinaJ_DemocratizingTheNeighbourhood.pdf), reprinted in Jonathan Unger, ed. <U>Associations and the Chinese State: Contested Spaces</U> (Armonk, NY: M.E.
 Sharpe, 2008), pp. 216-252

+## III.
+Qualitative and Mixed Methods

+Ever since my dissertation fieldwork I have felt that studying topics like mine (and many others in the political world) all but requires the use of ethnographic techniques such as participant observation.
+Other approaches, like standard interviews and questionnaire surveys, are also valuable for what I do.
+But to the extent that politics has <U>hidden</U> and <U>subtle</U> aspects, as it usually does, there is an important place for methods based on observing people as they go about their ordinary work or activities in an up-close and prolonged way.

+With Diana Kapiszewski and Lauren Mathews Morris MacLean, I've written a book that covers these matters and many other topics related to on-the-ground research:
++ <U>Field Research in Political Science: Practices and Principles</U>, Cambridge University Press 2015 [[abstract](FRPS.html)] [[publisher's page](http://www.cambridge.org/us/academic/subjects/politics-international-relations/research-methods-politics/field-research-political-science-practices-and-principles) [[project site](http://www.psfieldresearch.org/)] [[Amazon page](http://www.amazon.com/Field-Research-Political-Science-Principles/dp/0521184835/)]

+### Articles and book chapters from this project:

++ "More than an Interview, Less than Sedaka: Studying Subtle and Hidden Politics with Site-Intensive Methods," in Allen Carlson, Mary E. Gallagher, Kenneth Lieberthal and Melanie Manion, eds., <U>Contemporary Chinese Politics: New Sources, Methods, and Field Strategies</U> (Cambridge: Cambridge University Press, 2010), pp. 145-161 [[pdf](../publications/ReadBenjaminL_2010_MoreThanAnInterview.pdf)]
++ "Introduction," and "Site-Intensive Methods: Fenno and Scott in Search of a Coalition" in a symposium titled "Field Research: How Rich?
+How Thick?
+How Participatory?" <U>Qualitative Methods</U> [newsletter of the American Political Science Association Organized Section on Qualitative Methods] Vol. 4, No. 2 (Fall 2006), pp. 9-13
++ "Fieldwork: Learning How to Get the Information You Need," <U>Contemporary China Newsletter</U> [Dangdai Zhongguo Yanjiu, Center for Contemporary China, National Tsing Hua University, Taiwan] No. 7 (October 31, 2006), pp. 22-26